supleed2/EIE4-FYP/writeup.md

 - Switching from basic program to FreeRTOS with tasks

 # User Guide

+- TODO: Move to appendix, and include API documentation

 This project is easiest to build on a Unix-like system, eg Linux or macOS (including WSL2), but can be built on Windows though instructions may need to be adapted.